Welcome to today's edition of the Rush 24-7 podcast.

 Norwegians are incensed over what they view as Obama's shabby response to the prize by cutting short his visit.

-Uh Peace Prize laureates traditionally submit to, including at dinner with the Norwegian uh Norwegian Nobel Committee, a press conference, a TV interview, uh appearances at a children's event promoting peace, a music concert.
+The White House has canceled many of the events Peace Prize laureates traditionally submit to, including at dinner with the Norwegian Nobel Committee, a press conference, a TV interview, appearances at a children's event promoting peace, a music concert.

-Hell, I wouldn't want to go to this crap either, but uh if you win it, I guess you have to, as well as a visit to an exhibition in his honor at the Nobel Peace Center.
+Hell, I wouldn't want to go to this crap either, but if you win it, I guess you have to.

-He also turned down a lunch invitation from the King of Norway.
+He also, this is the biggie, he also turned down a lunch invitation from the King of Norway.

-Instead, they settled for a photo up.
+Instead, they settled for a photo op.

-Obama let's just look at this again from the uh the philosophical worldview of the Reverend Jeremia Wright in Chicago.
+Now, I have no doubt why Obama, let's just look at this again from the philosophical worldview of the Reverend Jeremiah Wright in Chicago.

 White Europeans are once again trying to take over the world.

-Aren't a whole lot of African Americans in Denmark, Norway over there.
+There aren't a whole lot of African Americans in Denmark, Norway over there.

-A lot of blondes, Tiger Woods would know about it.
+Tiger Woods would know about it.

-You know, I I I get the award that I really do deserve, even though I'm gonna make people think I don't deserve it, I'm gonna escape, and I'm gonna go over to Oslo, put a little appearance, try to get out of there before the disaster hits and get back home.
+I'm going to go over to Oslo, put in a little appearance, try to get out of there before the disaster hits and get back home.

 And the White House is saying, hey, look, you know, at least I came.